A-ha was rescued on 31st March 2019

 Update - 21st July 2019 : A-ha along with Joy Division, Rubik´s Cube, Strawberry Shortcake and Whitney Houston were released back into the wild on 17th July 2019 at Porthtowan beach.

-Update - 29th February 2024 : A-ha was seen at local haul-outs along the coast of Cornwall on 31st October 2019, 27th October 2020, 25th January 2021, 2nd & 27th May 2021, 3rd June 2021, 17th July 2021, 24th August 2021, 16th & 20th September 2021,
+Update - 22nd November 2025 : A-ha has been spotted at haul outs along the coasts of Cornwall on 31st October 2019, 27th October 2020, 25th January 2021, 2nd & 27th May 2021, 3rd June 2021, 17th July 2021, 24th August 2021, 16th & 20th September 2021,

-3rd January 2022, 3rd February 2022, 21st July 2022, 6th, 20th & 24th October 2022 and 29th February 2024 by
+3rd January 2022, 3rd February 2022, 21st July 2022, 6th, 20th & 24th October 2022, 29th February 2024 and 22nd November 2025.

-Seals face many challenges, yet we all depend on them to balance our marine ecosystem, this is essential to make the oxygen we breathe.
+Each seal´s fur pattern is unique and enables the organisations to track them for life.
+Seals face many challenges, yet we all depend on them to balance our marine ecosystem, which is essential to make the oxygen we breathe.
+Seals are our globally rare wildlife tourist attraction, helping diversify coastal economic prosperity.